ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 -   Port 9229 is exposed to receive OPC UA measurements over HTTP from the OPC UA server.
 -   Port 4041 is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.

-**Scorpio Context Broker**
+**Scorpio Broker**

-Scorpio Context Broker can be external, however to have a black box for testing, it will be included in docker compose in order to have a self-supporting environment.
+Scorpio Broker can be external, however to have a black box for testing, it will be included in docker compose in order to have a self-supporting environment.
 Scorpio-Broker is an NGSI-LD compliant broker so we will be testing OPC UA IoT Agent for NGSI-LD tests.

 Start Up
 ****************************************************